LEARNAcademy/api-authentication/api_backend_authentication/README.md

 $ rails generate devise User
 ```

-If you open up ```/app/models/user.rb``` you'll now see that the Devise generated a User model configured to use devise.
+If you open up ```/app/models/user.rb``` you'll now see that Devise generated a User model configured to use devise.
 We want to replace the following line:

 ```Ruby
   devise :database_authenticatable, :registerable,